Schism of 1552: Problems with Masius's account

 Despite the authority of the scholars who have followed Masius, there are grounds for rejecting his version of events.
 First, the only evidence is Masius's statement that a patriarch died at Gazarta in 1551, and it is possible that he misunderstood the position.
 His letter drew on a letter written at Mosul in 1552 by Sulaqa's supporters, which was taken to Rome by Sulaqa.
 This letter, quoted in two slightly different versions by Giuseppe Simone Assemani, and Wilhelm van Gulik, does not mention the recent death of a patriarch.
 Instead, it states that the patriarch had tried to create a metropolitan from among his relatives:

 A hundred years ago we had a patriarch who would only consecrate a metropolitan from among his own stock, clan and family, and his family has maintained that custom for the last hundred years.
 Now only one bishop is left from the family, and he has impudently tried to do the same as his predecessors.
 But we have refused to accept or proclaim him ...

 Furthermore, by this period it had become customary for the patriarchs to be buried in the monastery of Rabban Hormizd, and there is no intermediate tomb between that of Shemʿon VI (†1538) and that of a patriarch named Shemʿon who died in 1558.

 Finally, a number of poems on the life of Sulaqa composed in the year following his death by his successor ʿAbdishoʿ IV Maron know nothing of the recent death of a patriarch and the succession of Shemʿon Denha.
 In these poems, translated in 1931 by Jacques Marie Vosté, Sulaqa and his supporters rebelled against a dissolute patriarch named Bar Mama ('son of Mama'), a veteran in office and not a recently elected child.
 The earliest manuscripts of these poems are copied in 1556 by Sulaqa's brother Joseph, metropolitan of India (MS Vat Syr 45), and again, a little later by Eliya Asmar, metropolitan of Amid (MS Borgia 21).
 This patriarch remained in office after Sulaqa's election, and was eventually able to encompass his death in 1555.
-He may therefore have been the "feeble catholicus Shemʿon, son of the deceased Mama", whose (unfortunately undated) ownership note has been preserved in a manuscript copied in 1482.
+He may therefore have been the "feeble catholicus Shemʿon, son of the deceased Mama", whose (undated) ownership note has been preserved in a manuscript copied in 1482.